-- Since the definition of ‘beneficial ownership’ has been left open, it will be interesting to see how the government enforces the directive set out in PN 3 of 2020, in relation to companies/funds wherein Chinese investors may not be direct investors but may indirectly be beneficial owners through layers of investments.
+- Since the definition of ‘beneficial ownership has been left open, it will be interesting to see how the government enforces the directive set out in PN 3 of 2020, in relation to companies/funds wherein Chinese investors may not be direct investors but may indirectly be beneficial owners through layers of investments.

-- A potential impact of the same may be the increased KYC requirements of authorised dealer banks who may seek additional information from non-Chinese investors to ensure that Chinese firms/entities do not have any beneficial interest in such investors.
+- A potential impact of the same may be the increased KYC requirements of authorized dealer banks who may seek additional information from non-Chinese investors to ensure that Chinese firms/entities do not have any beneficial interest in such investors.

 - PN 3 of 2020 covers investments from such countries which share a land border with India.
-This however, does not fully clarify the status of investments from Hong Kong, which is a special administrative region of China.
+This, however, does not fully clarify the status of investments from Hong Kong, which is a special administrative region of China.
 Considering that DPIIT tracks investment data separately for Hong Kong and China, it remains to be seen whether any investments from Hong Kong (or where the beneficial owners are from Hong Kong) will also require prior approval of the government.

-- It will not be out of place to point out that the notification and amendment to the FDI policy comes on the heels of the Government of India and clarification that required the Securities and Exchange Board of India (SEBI) to increase its scrutiny of investments in the Indian stock markets from China and Hong Kong.
+- It will not be out of place to point out that the notification and amendment to the FDI policy come on the heels of the Government of India and clarification that required the Securities and Exchange Board of India (SEBI) to increase its scrutiny of investments in the Indian stock markets from China and Hong Kong.

 The proponents of the open market theory may argue that the move of the Government of India seeks to target China, and chances are they may be right in that analysis.
-However, given the fact that COVID-19 originated from Wuhan province in China and with several countries taking precautionary measures to protect businesses and corporate entities operating from within its borders, this argument has strong basis of its justification that if such takeovers do indeed take place, India may open from the lockdown and find several of its corporate entities operating under the beneficial ownership of Chinese corporate entities.
+However, given the fact that COVID-19 originated from Wuhan province in China and with several countries taking precautionary measures to protect businesses and corporate entities operating from within its borders, this argument has a strong basis of its justification that if such takeovers do indeed take place, India may open from the lockdown and find several of its corporate entities operating under the beneficial ownership of Chinese corporate entities.

 Additionally, this move by India is not the first of its kind by a State – Australia and several countries in Europe have already put in place plans and concrete measures to stop such opportunistic takeovers and acquisitions.